toobrien/tick_db/README.md

 4. Set the `sleep_int` equal or similar to `Intraday File Flush Time in Milliseconds`.

 5. Load data with `python etl.py <loop>`.
-Where `loop` is 0 (to read and load once, then quite) or 1 (to read/load continuously, as the files are written).
+Where `loop` is 0 (to read and load once, then quit) or 1 (to read/load continuously, as the files are written).
 Usually 0 is better.

 ### SCHEMA